 1. Click the camera icon in the search box

 3. Click “Search”

-Depending on the type of image or keyword you search, you might get thousands if not millions of results.
+Depending on the type of image or keyword you search, you might get thousands, if not millions, of results.
 However, Getty Images also provides an auto-suggest feature to help filter and narrow down your search results.

 Picsearch is another great reverse image lookup tool.
 It is described as an “innovative image search tool,” providing users with access to over three billion pictures!
 Although Picsearch looks similar to the other reverse image lookup tools we’ve noted in this article, it provides users with varied results.

 Picsearch is best for marketers who are looking for interesting photos or images that are relevant to specific keywords.
-There is also an “Advanced Search” option that allows users to filter images by size, which can help marketers find that perfect photo that fits their website or social media header.
+There is also an “Advanced Search” option that allows users to filter images by size, which can help marketers find the perfect photo that fits their website or social media header.

 How to reverse image search using Picsearch:

 There are three ways to perform a reverse image lookup search using Getty Images:

 - Enter an image URL in the search bar